Heapy/awesome-kotlin/README.md

 * [WilderPereira/lmgtfyGen](https://github.com/WilderPereira/lmgtfyGen) - Simple Android App to generate Let Me Google That For You urls.
 * [WilderPereira/ftwfy](https://github.com/WilderPereira/ftwfy) - The real life Command/Ctrl + F - Android App that uses the Mobile Vision API to allow you to search for any occurrence of a text in a digital document.
 * [hanjoongcho/aaf-easydiary](https://github.com/hanjoongcho/aaf-easydiary) - This is a diary application optimized to user experience.
-* [adrielcafe/GreenHellCompanionApp](https://github.com/adrielcafe/GreenHellCompanionApp) - Unofficial companion app for the game [Green Hell](http://greenhell-game.com).
+* [adrielcafe/GreenHellCompanionApp](https://github.com/adrielcafe/GreenHellCompanionApp) - Unofficial companion app for the game Green Hell.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.
+* [rosariopfernandes/fireXtensions](https://github.com/rosariopfernandes/fireXtensions) - Unofficial Kotlin Extensions for the Firebase Android SDK.

 ### <a name="android-tools"></a>Tools <sup>[Back ⇈](#android-tools-subcategory)</sup>
 * [kiruto/debug-bottle](https://github.com/kiruto/debug-bottle) - Debug Bottle is an Android runtime debug / develop tools written using kotlin language.